Summary: Ethics (page 9)

 3.

-We can therefore liberate ourselves from the affects by creating, through reason, others that are more suitable or more beneficial.
+We can therefore free ourselves from the grip of the affects by using reason to cultivate others that are more fitting or more beneficial.

-Fear is not one of the reasonable affects: Whoever is led by fear and does good only to avoid evil is not led by reason
+Fear is not among the reasonable affects: Whoever is led by fear and does good only to avoid evil is not led by reason

 4.

 To act according to reason is to act out of joy or desire.
-It is the superstitious who attempt to restrain evil through fear of death.
-Thus, the wise man is one who has overcome this fear of death and does not even concern himself with it:
+It is the superstitious who seek to hold evil at bay through fear of death.
+The wise man, by contrast, is one who has overcome this fear and no longer gives it any thought:

 The free man thinks of nothing less than death, and his wisdom is a meditation not on death, but on life 5.

-Ultimately, we must bear with equanimity whatever befalls us—including sorrowful events that we could not avoid due to the limits of our power: Man's power is extremely limited and infinitely surpassed by the power of external causes
+Ultimately, we must bear with equanimity whatever befalls us—including painful events that we could not avoid given the limits of our power: Man's power is extremely limited and infinitely surpassed by the power of external causes

-6. This final point bears a strong resemblance to Stoicism: accepting events as they come, without yielding to negative passions such as sadness, fear, or envy.
+6. This final point bears a strong resemblance to Stoicism: accepting events as they come, without giving way to negative passions such as sadness, fear, or envy.

 Part V: On the Power of the Intellect, in Other Words, Human Freedom